entigolabs/entigo-infralib-agent/README.md

     * version - highest version of the module to use
     * http_username - username for external repository authentication
     * http_password - password for external repository authentication
+    * default_module - when using `tmodule` replacement, default module will be used if multiple modules of the same type exist, default **false**
     * inputs - **optional**, map of inputs for the module, string values need to be quoted.
 If missing, inputs are optionally read from a yaml file that must be located in the `./config/<stepName>` directory with a name `<moduleName>.yaml`
   * provider - provider values to add
     * inputs - variables for provider tf file